samuel-rosa/spsann-doc/ppl.md

 the *a priori* specification of the spatial correlation function and the interval of possible values for its parameters.

-Although theoretically sound, the Bayesian approach does is sub-optimal when we are very uncertain about the variogram model parameters.
+Although theoretically sound, the Bayesian approach is sub-optimal when we are very uncertain about the variogram model parameters.
 The less we know, the less efficient a Bayesian sample configuration is in estimating the true variogram model (ZhuEtAl2005).
 It is a quite efficient approach when we are uncertain only about the nugget and/or the partial sill.
 But when we are uncertain about the range parameter or about the three parameters altogether, its efficiency can be similar to that of a regularly spaced sample configuration (ZhuEtAl2005).